btubbs/pgq/README.md

 If you attempt to register the same queue name more than once on the same runner, you'll get an error.

-Once your handler functions have been registered, you start the job runner by calling its `Run` method.
+With your handler functions now registered, you start the job runner by calling its `Run` method.
 This call will query for uncompleted jobs and call the appropriate handler function for each of them.

 ```go
 err := runner.Run()
 ```

 This will loop and perform jobs forever.
-It will only stop it hits an unrecoverable error, or the program is terminated, or your program stops the loop by sending a value on the runner's stop channel, like this:
+It will only stop if it hits an unrecoverable error, or the program is terminated, or your program stops the loop by sending a value on the runner's stop channel, like this:

 ```go